OpenGPTX/spark-history-server-controller/README.md

 kubebuilder version
 ```
-- Install Golang (I decided to go with v1.17+): https://github.com/golang/go/releases
+- Install [Golang](https://github.com/golang/go/releases) (I decided to go for v1.17+):
 ```
 wget https://go.dev/dl/go1.17.11.linux-amd64.tar.gz
 sudo tar -C /usr/local -xzf go1.17.11.linux-amd64.tar.gz
 export PATH=$PATH:/usr/local/go/bin
 echo "export PATH=$PATH:/usr/local/go/bin" >> ~/.bashrc

 go version
 ```

-### Some important doc for Golang@K8s
+### Some important documentation for Golang@K8s

-Especially when writing the CRD or creating K8s objects, the official documentation help a lot in terms of (data) types, structs and so on.
+Especially when writing the CRD or creating K8s objects, the official documentation helps a lot in terms of (data) types, structs and so on.

-- Here is the spec of a `Deployment`: https://pkg.go.dev/k8s.io/api/apps/v1#Deployment
+- Here is the spec of a [`Deployment`](https://pkg.go.dev/k8s.io/api/apps/v1#Deployment)
 - If you go deeper and want to take a look into the `ObjectMeta` (a.k.a `metadata`), look here: https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#ObjectMeta
 - The so called `ServicePort` (a.k.a `port` in a Service) can be found here: https://pkg.go.dev/k8s.io/api/core/v1#ServicePort